nil0blue/liferaydxpcloudnginxpass/README.md

 5. After the deployment to dev is completed, verify that the changepwd.sh script was executed in the nginx logs.

+	The changepwd.sh script replaces the environment varialbe in the .htpasswd file with the value of the Secret.

 6. The dev environment will now be accessible using the new credentials.